CuriousIbrahim/focus-timer/README.md

 - [x] A notification to notify the user that the timer is finished **Fully implemented on August 16, 2019**
   - [x] when activity is visible, **Implemented on August 6, 2019**
   - [x] and not visible. **Implemented on August 16, 2019**
+- [x] Give ability to skip a timer - ex. skip short break timer. **Implemented on August 9, 2019**

+### Other Features

 - [ ] Allow user to customize how much they want to work, short rest, and long rest for.
-- [x] Give ability to skip a timer - ex. skip short break timer. **Implemented on August 9, 2019**